 I have a Phalaenopsis single-stemmed moth orchid which has flowered well for 3 years.
-However, a well-meaning friend overwatered it and it’s now slowly dying with only two healthy young leaves left in the centre.
+However, a friend over-watered it and it’s now slowly dying.
 Can you suggest any way to rescue this beauty?

 Unfortunately overwatering is one of the worst things that can happen to a Phalaenopsis.
 However, your friend can rest assured that overwatering it is a very common occurrence, and unfortunately many people do it unawares.

 The Phalaenopsis orchid is a tropical plant that prefers its potting mix to be kept on the drier side.
 When overwatered, the soil stays soggy causing the roots to rot - which may have occurred in this instance.

 In attempt to resurrect the plant, it would be worth re-potting it immediately.
 To get the best growth from orchids you need to use the correct soil.
 Re-pot the plant back into the same sized pot using Daltons Premium Orchid Mix - it is specially formulated for growing orchids in containers and has the right blend of bark chip, fertiliser and nutrients.